tigh-latte/presentations/lookatmego/presentation.md

 # Embedding lua

-Embedding lua is so simple, you set your PATH, declare a state, and execute code against that state.
+Embedding lua is so simple, you set a PATH telling lua where to look for any `.lua` files, declare a state, and execute code against that state.

 ## Initing your lua state